My Account

 • Bowl

 Fill the quart size bag with your favorite drink and zip it closed.
 HINT: Make sure the bag is zipped really good or your slushie will taste bad when some of the salt leaks into your bag.
 Put the quart size bag inside the gallon bag.
 Add the ice and salt to the gallon bag.
-Zip the gallon size bag closed.
-Now shake the bag a lot - even play catch with it...gently.
+Next, zip the gallon size bag closed.
+Finally, shake the bag a lot – even play catch with it…gently.
 In about 15 minutes you will feel the ingredients in the quart size bag starting to firm up.
 What started out as a liquid is changing to a solid.
 When it feels done take the quart size bag out of the gallon size bag.
 Rinse it off good in clean water.
 Then open the bag, squeeze the slushie into a glass and enjoy!

 When you add salt to the ice cubes you lower the melting point of the ice cubes by several degrees.
 The ice cubes stay colder, longer - long enough to turn your drink slushie.
 The secret is the catalyst - the salt.
 A catalyst is a substance that increases the rate of a reaction.